About Us.

 Agree theoretical and practical frameworks to make marine science and conservation material more accessible to more adult learners.

-Create four original Thalassophile Project episodes in line with this framework, and build networks of potential users to test accessibility.
+Create five original Thalassophile Project episodes in line with this framework, and build networks of potential users to test accessibility.

 Curate existing educational material in line with this framework, and make inspiring practice accessible to scientific outreach, adult education and conservation educators, via an online database searchable according to audience.

-Consolidate this learning in four factsheets for adult educators
+Consolidate this learning in five factsheets for adult educators.

 Disseminate to cross-sector stakeholders, and reinforce the importance of climate literacy for behavioural change.